 Laura Bergman Novotny (Summer 2001, DBASSE/COSE-K-12) is a Senior Research Scientist at the American Institutes for Research (AIR) in Washington, D.C.
 In 2003, Laura completed her PhD in zoology, with a specialization in ecology, evolution, and conservation biology, from the University of Hawaii.
 Her doctoral research focused on investigating the utility of the cephalic lateralis system in Apogonid taxonomy and systematics.
 Laura had her Mirzayan Fellowship with the Committee on Science Education within the Division on Behavioral and Social Sciences and Education.
 As a Mirzayan Fellow, Laura contributed to the development of a protocol for a systematic review of the literature evaluating the impacts of the National Science Education Standards on the education system and on student learning.
 Laura's current work at AIR focuses primarily on the development of large-scale, high-stakes, standardized science assessments.
 Prior to joining AIR, Laura taught science courses, including introductory biology, environmental biology, human biology, and physical science, for the University of Maryland-University College.
 Laura's "free" time is spent going on adventures with her toddler boys, running (sometimes after the aforementioned boys), doing CrossFit (so she can keep up with the boys), and trying out new primal recipes (so that she has the appropriate fuel for all of the previously mentioned activities).
 Contact via email.
 (Updated 08/2010)

-Jason Borenstein (Summer 2001, PGA/CSTL) is the Director of Graduate Research Ethics Programs and co-Director of the Center for Ethics and Technology at the Georgia Institute of Technology.
-His research interests include engineering ethics, robotic ethics, research ethics, genetic ethics, and ethics assessment.
-Dr. Borenstein's work has appeared in various journals including Science and Engineering Ethics, AI & Society, the Journal of Academic Ethics, IEEE Technology & Society, Accountability in Research, and Studies in Ethics, Law, and Technology.
-(Updated 2/2011)
+Jason Borenstein (Summer 2001, PGA/CSTL) is the Director of Graduate Research Ethics Programs and Associate Director of the Center for Ethics and Technology at the Georgia Institute of Technology.
+His research interests include bioethics, engineering ethics, robot ethics, and research ethics.
+Dr. Borenstein is an assistant editor of the journal Science and Engineering Ethics, co-editor of the Stanford Encyclopedia of Philosophy’s Ethics and Information Technology section, and an editorial board member of the journal Accountability in Research.
+(Updated 2/2016)

 Christine Braun (Summer 2001, IOM/HCS) has been working towards a master's degree at the University of Minnesota Medical School.
 She completed her undergraduate degrees in biology and French studies at Smith College.
 Christine has been a research associate for the University of Minnesota Center for Bioethics.
 She was also director of personnel and executive assistant to the dean at the University of Maryland Mannheim Campus in Mannheim, Germany.
 In addition, she has conducted basic science research at Johns Hopkins University and at INSERM in Paris, France.
 She has great enthusiasm for (and little talent in) photography, gardening, theatre, and traveling.
 Christine had her Mirzayan Fellowship with the Board on Health Care Services at the Institute of Medicine.
 Contact via email.